-When you think of Washington D.C., good hiking, we’re sure, isn’t the first thing that springs to mind.
-That’s a real pity.
-Why?
-Because, while Washington D.C. may be famous for politics and as the US capital, the area is also full of beautiful parks and hiking trails to explore.
-Many are even located right inside the city limits!
+When you think of Washington D.C., hiking might not be the first thing that comes to mind.
+While the city is renowned for its politics and status as the nation’s capital, it’s also home to stunning parks and hiking trails waiting to be explored, some even within the city limits!

-History buffs are in for a special treat since many of these hikes include some fascinating historic sites.
-You can, for instance, hike to the top of an overlook once used by Confederate soldiers or explore centuries-old colonial houses or even a working, turn-of-the-century mill!
+History enthusiasts are in for a treat as many of these hikes feature captivating historic sites.
+You can, for instance, hike to the top of an overlook once utilized by Confederate soldiers or explore centuries-old colonial houses, and even visit a working, turn-of-the-century mill!

-From family-friendly Theodore Island to a challenging hike to the summit of Old Rag Mountain, we’ve come up with a list of 13 of the best.
-We’ve included trails for all skill levels along with info on the must-see stops along the way.
+From family-friendly Theodore Island to more challenging trails like the summit of Old Rag Mountain, we’ve compiled a list of the top 13 hikes in DC.
+We’ve included trails suitable for all skill levels, along with information about must-see stops along the way.

 Table of Contents